 its just a plain strapless long black dress. from what i can remember, it MIGHT have a few details on the bust.

-how could i accessories that?posted about 4 years ago
+how could i accessories that?posted over 4 years ago

 agree with Gra.
 Red and black CAN look great together.
 Oooooooh.
-You’d definitely stand out, too with some red hot lipstick!posted about 4 years ago
+You’d definitely stand out, too with some red hot lipstick!posted over 4 years ago

 Red lips for sure!
 Or fushia would be a pretty lip color.
-You can pair the black with turquoise jewelry too.posted about 4 years ago
+You can pair the black with turquoise jewelry too.posted over 4 years ago

 I can see where your mom is coming from, prom dresses are like wedding dresses – you only wear them once or twice at most, haha.